Nestor and Double Nestor --

 sometimes leave out the rectification.
 Dealt in the

-standard way, the game has a win rate of just above than 4 in 7 with
+standard way, the game has a win rate of just above 4 in 7 with

 perfect play.
 [The standard rectification scheme